Dubai Travel Tips: 19 Things to Know Before Your First Visit

 Lost Chambers Aquarium in Dubai.

-7. Stay Longer
+9. Stay Longer

 You might be wondering how much time you need to see the best of Dubai.
-Well, there is really no straightforward answer to this and so much depends on your interests.
+Well, there is really no straightforward answer to this, and so much depends on your interests.

 But don’t worry if your trip is shorter and you can’t extend it.
 You can have a perfectly enjoyable visit and see a lot even if you only have a day or two in Dubai.
-Via the link below, you can find plenty of ideas for planning a shorter visit.

 Kids flying at iFlyDubai